bharath12b5/mvn-linux/Building-Maven-3.2.5.md

 Maven can be built for Linux on z Systems running RHEL 7, RHEL 6, SLES 12 or SLES 11 by following these instructions.
-Maven version 3.2.5 has been successfully built & tested this way.
+Maven version 3.2.5 has been successfully built and tested this way.

 _**General Notes:**_